AlexaH88/horizon-gamepedia/README.md

         3. On smaller viewports the navigation bar remains fixed, but is reduced in size as to not take up too much space, and includes the site name only, which remains clickable.
 In order to access the other site pages there is a hamburger bar to the left of the site name, which pops out onto the screen and disappears again once the desired page has been selected.
         4. On the Sign Up Page, after a form response is submitted, the user is notified that the form has been successfully sent.

-    3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their following on social media to determine how trusted and known they are.
+    3. As a First Time Visitor, I want to locate the site creator's social media links to see their following on social media to determine how trusted and known they are.

         1. The user can scroll to the bottom of any page on the site to locate social media links in the footer.